asyncapi/community/MEETINGS_ORGANIZATION.md

 1. It creates a GitHub issue with all details about the meeting
 1. It creates a new Google Calendar entry with special metadata containing the GitHub issue number
 1. It sends a tweet with information about newly scheduled event

+### What are my responsibilities as meeting host?

+In case your meeting is Zoom-first, this is what you need to do to kick it off:
+1. Start meeting by opening Zoom meeting.
+Make sure you are logged in to Zoom with your AsyncAPI licensed account.
+1. In Zoom, click `Live Transcript` button to start transcripting the meeting.
+1. Log into [Restream.io](https://app.restream.io/home) and select `Set up for OBS, Zoom, etc.` option.
+1. Click `Update Titles` and set proper title for the live stream that correcponds with the meeting that you just started.
+1. In Zoom, click `More` > `Live on Custom Live Stream Service` to start streaming to Restream, and therefore to official AsyncAPI social networks.

+> Some meetings like for example `Thinking Out Loud` live stream are not available on Zoom and community can only join live chat.
+Thus above instruncions do not apply to them.

+Once the meeting is over:
+1. Provide in related GitHub Issue meeting notes and then close the issue.
+1. Login to YouTube and add recorded live stream to respective YouTube Playlist.

 ### How do I get notified about upcomming meetings?